 It is worth speaking to a specialist life insurance adviser* to help navigate the process for efficiency and to maximise cost savings.

-What are the advantages of having more than 1 life insurance policy?
+What are the advantages of having more than one life insurance policy?

-- Keep your costs down by arranging what you need over the appropriate number of years instead of adding it all together and taking it for the longest time needed.
+- Keep your costs down by arranging what you need over the appropriate number of years instead of taking the total amount for the longest time needed.

 - Keep your financial affairs organised and separated by allocating policies to the people you want to benefit if you die.

-What are the disadvantages of having more than 1 life insurance policy?
+What are the disadvantages of having more than one life insurance policy?

 - A new life insurance policy will be priced at your current age and using your existing health and so it may be expensive (when compared to your existing policy)